mondeja/project-config/docs/reference/styling.rst

 Styling
 #######

-Styles can be defined ideally in any JSON-serializable file format.
+Styles can be defined in any object-serializable file format (see :ref:`in-depth/serialization:Objects serialization`).
-Currently support the next formats:

-* YAML v1.2
-* JSON
-* JSON5
-* TOML
-* INI
-* Namespaces in Python files (discorauged)

 We recommend to use YAML or JSON5 because are the most readable, flexible and allows comments, which are really useful writing styles.